-PIGOT 1H STAR will have a new waypoint (MIHAK) added at the Speed Limiting Point and PIGOT 1J STAR will be extended back to HEMEL (HEMEL 1E) to allow for the Standing Agreement of FL220 HEMEL on this STAR to be incorporated.
-Both will continue to PIGOT as per current procedures, as described in Annex 15.4.
+The PIGOT 1J STAR will be extended back to HEMEL (HEMEL 1E) to allow for the Standing Agreement of FL220 HEMEL on this STAR to be incorporated.
+PIGOT 1J, alongside PIGOT 1H, will continue to PIGOT as per current procedures, as described in Annex 15.4.